 Tools to put into practice what Big Data is and what it is for in Companies

 Big Data needs new tools and technologies that can cover the complexity of unstructured and continuously expanding data.
 For this, traditional relational database technologies or RDBMS are not suitable.
-Besides, advanced analysis and visualization applications are needed, to extract the full potential of the data and exploit it for our business objectives.
+Besides, advanced analysis and visualization applications are needed to extract the data’s full potential and exploit it for our business objectives.

 So, after understanding what Big Data is and what it is for, let’s look at some of its main tools:

-- Hadoop: is an open-source tool that allows us to manage large volumes of data, as well as analyze and process them.
+- Hadoop: is an open-source tool that allows us to manage large volumes of data and analyze and process them.
 Hadoop implements MapReduce, a programming model that supports parallel computing over large data collections.

 - NoSQL: these are systems that do not use SQL as a query language, which, despite not being able to guarantee the integrity of the data (ACID principles: atomicity, consistency, integrity, and durability), allows them to obtain significant gains in scalability and performance when working with Big Data.
 One of the most popular NoSQL databases is MongoDB.

 - Spark: is an open-source cluster computing framework that allows you to process data quickly.
-It allows writing applications in Java, Scala, Python, R, and SQL and works on both Hadoop, Apache Mesos, Kubernetes, as well as independently or in the cloud.
+It allows writing applications in Java, Scala, Python, R, and SQL and works on both Hadoop, Apache Mesos, Kubernetes, and independently or in the cloud.
 You can access hundreds of data sources.